What is the Land Guardians Network?

 It complements logic, rather than replaces it, and brings the more-than-human to the table as a stakeholder, creating more truly holistic practical decisions on all levels.
 Through this lens, land management can be more efficient, supporting both ecological regeneration and evolution for all of life on our beloved Earth.

-For now, this is a private network focused on land in South Africa.
-It may eventually grow into a network and community of practice worldwide, but in the meantime, please do let us know if you think of anyone else, locally or elsewhere, who might be interested in working consciously with the spirit of their landscapes.
+This initiative could eventually grow into a larger group of networks and communities of practice worldwide.
+But for now, this is a private network focused in South Africa.
+Please do let us know if you think of anyone else, locally or elsewhere, who might be interested in working consciously with the more-than-human guardians of their landscapes.

 We hope you’ll join us!